utshomax/postman-docs/src/pages/docs/sending-requests/authorization.md

 To use OAuth 2.0, do the following:

-1. In the __Authorization__ tab for a request, select __OAuth 2.0__ from the __Type__ dropdown list.
+1. In the __Authorization__ tab for a collection or request, select __OAuth 2.0__ from the __Type__ dropdown list.
 Specify if you want pass the auth details in the request URL or headers.

    > By default Postman will append the access token to `Bearer` in the Authorization header for your request, but if your server implementation requires a different prefix, you can specify it in the __Header Prefix__ field.

 1. To request an access token, fill out the fields in the __Configure New Token__ section, and select __Get New Access Token__.
-You can save both the token and the details to generate a token with your request or collection.
+To use the token with your request or collection, select **Proceed** and then select **Use token**.
+The details you used to generate the token are saved with your request or collection.

    > Once you have a token value generated and added, it will appear in the request __Headers__.